 It is our intention to generate, with the audience and the artists, an intense experience and a vibrant community.
 This orientation seems to us to be the best strategy for making the most of the places, spaces and resources we have at our disposal.

 For this reason, we have felt that it is important to begin offering the public yet another means for participation, that is more than just a Festival Pass and offers various opportunities to meet and engage in dialogue with the artists, with our Directors and with the visitors to the events themselves.
 To describe this project, we like to use the expression Spectators in Residence.

-Also in line with these orientations La Biennale will promote a new initiative geared towards young graduates who wish to engage in the art of ‘writing’ for theatre, dance or music, the programme will organize a research and writing project for each of the departments and a limited number of admitted applicants, assisted by a tutor under the supervision of the artistic directors who will select the ‘theme’ of the research work.
+Also in line with these orientations, La Biennale di Venezia will promote a new initiative geared towards young graduates who wish to engage in the art of “writing” for theatre, dance or music; the programme will organize a research and writing project for each of the Departments and a limited number of admitted applicants, assisted by a tutor under the supervision of the Artistic Directors who will select the “theme” of the research work.